 - 'Make good cost' is a term used to describe the cost of restoring a modified vehicle to its original condition (usually for resale).
-This is an important consideration when looking at the feasibility of transferring equipment to a future vehicle, plus for calculating overall costs of modifications. - equipment from the original vehicle, but if there is then a large cost to restore that vehicle to its original condition, transferring products may not actually be viable.
+This is an important consideration when looking at the feasibility of transferring equipment to a future vehicle, plus for calculating overall costs of modifications. - It may not cost much to remove equipment from the original vehicle, but if there is then a large cost to restore that vehicle to its original condition, transferring products may not actually be viable.
 Some high-cost modifications (like vehicle/van conversions) are generally nontransferrable and would be 'stuck' with the modified vehicle.